-A frustrating bug we keep hearing about is screen rotation or auto rotate.
+A frustrating bug we keep hearing about is screen rotation or auto-rotate.
 The phone gets stuck in portrait mode and won’t go into landscape while trying to do certain things.
 Typically a quick reboot solves this, but a bigger problem could be causing it.

-Display Color or White Balance
+OnePlus 3T Display Color or White Balance

-This one is more of a personal preference, and depends on which device you owned before switching to OnePlus.
+This one is more of a personal preference and depends on which device you owned before switching to OnePlus.
 Many owners feel like the screen is on the warm side, with more of a yellow tint to the screen than a “pure white”.
 This is by design from OnePlus.
 Those coming from a Samsung will think it’s way too warm, as Samsung’s often have a cold blue hue to them.

 Simply head into Settings > Display > and find the color slider.
 This will allow owners to adjust the white balance to match their preference.
 A level of customization that many really enjoy.
-Alternatively in the Developer Options menu we can switch the display to sRGB mode.
+Alternatively, in the Developer Options menu, we can switch the display to sRGB mode.
 Give that a try too.

-For whatever reason another common complaint for the OnePlus 3 or 3T is voicemails getting lost.
+Another common complaint about the OnePlus 3 is voicemails getting lost.
 This appears to happen mostly with users enjoying the phone on T-Mobile.
-The fix, is disabling visual voicemail.
+The fix is simple, disable visual voicemail.

 Other Fixes (Factory Reset)